US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-The return flight was made to the island of New Guinea with the bomb-bay doors open.
-The right engine’s oil temperature went up fast and considerable gas was lost from the left tank.
-The oil temperature hit the top of The gauge and the pressure was low.
-The pilot did not feather the prop because he felt that it was damaged by AA fire.
+Returning, the right engine’s oil temperature went up fast and considerable gas was lost from the damaged left fuel tank.
+The oil temperature hit the top of the gauge and the pressure was low.
+Ford did not feather the prop because he felt that it was damaged by the anti-aircraft fire.
 The right engine had to be throttled down to cool off.
+The bomb bay doors remained open, unable to close due to the hydraulic leak.
 Lt.
-Ashley mapped out the shortest route to land the New Guinea mainland.
+Ashley mapped out the shortest route back to New Guinea.
 Gas was transferred from the auxiliary tanks to the right tank.
-Land was sighted at 1535 hours.
+The crew spotted the north coast of New Guinea at 3:35pm.

-Lt.
-Richard Robinson had been following the stricken plane, slowing down his ship to stick with Ford.
-When he saw Ford gaining altitude Robinson continued on.
-Ford tried to tell Robinson of his plane’s latest condition, but Ford’s command set was out.
-Ford then dropped down to 1,000 ft. and searched for a place to set down.
-Most of the fields were swampy, but one was found that looked all right except for a few trees.
-A crash landing was made.
-The plane’s right wing tip hit a tree and everything turned sideways for about 100 yards.
-A very good landing was made, with no injuries to the crew.
-The crew got out and checked on the plane; it was a complete wash-out.
+After the landing, the crew got out and checked on the plane; it was a complete wash-out.
 Loranger sent out a call to Port Moresby on the liaison set, but no reply was received.
 Emergency rations were checked and the ration limits set.
 The crew then tried to get some sleep after a very strenuous day, but the mosquitoes were very bad and sleep was impossible.

-On April 12, Ford and Disbro and Sgt.
-Long started to cut a path to the coast After seven and a half hours they found a river and two outrigger canoes.
-They took one and arrived at a friendly village down the river at 1800 hours.
+On April 12 , 1942 Ford, Disbro and Long started to cut a path to the coast After seven and a half hours they found a river and two outrigger canoes.
+They took one and arrived at a friendly village down the river at 6:00pm.
 In the meantime, Lt.
 Ashley and the rest of the crew shot down some coconuts and found some swamp water into which they put in iodine tablets and found it drinkable.
-About 1700 hours, a RAAF Hudson found the crew and, dropped some food, but it wasn’t found.
+About 1700 hours, a RAAF Hudson found the crew and, dropped some food, but it was not found.
 Some natives came, and one could understand a little English.
 Three stayed all night with the crew.

-On April 13th, the crew took all the equipment that they intended to take to the village with them and put it all in one pile.
+On April 13, 1942 the crew took all the equipment that they intended to take to the village with them and put it all in one pile.
 The natives and crew went into the jungle, except Ford and Ashley.
-They waited to set fire by placing gas in the toliet and stayed to see it burnt.
+They waited to set fire by placing gas in the toilet and stayed to see it burnt.

 The crew walked for about one and a half hours on logs, across patches of quicksand and marsh to the Musa River.
 The equipment was loaded in an outrigger canoe and the journey was made down the river to the native village of Sabaga.
 The unnecessary equipment was given to the natives for their food and help.
 One of the villagers went to Tufi to notify the resident magistrate about the Americans.
 The crew was fed on a diet of papaya, bananas, fish, squash, coconut and iodized water.
 The crew rigged up parachutes as mosquito netting.
 They were hot, but kept the mosquitoes away.

-On April 20th, Lt.
-Ford sent a message to the 22nd BG Commander and to Port Moresby from the Tufi radio station.
-Up to the 29th of April, no word was received from any of the messages sent out and some of the crew were sick with a fever.
-At this time the crew was being taken care of with the best facilities of the resident magistrate and the resident missionary priest.
+On April 20, 1942 Ford sent a message to the 22nd BG Commander and Port Moresby from the radio at Tufi.
+No reply was received until April 29, 1942.
+Meanwhile, several of the crew were sick with a fever and were being cared for by the resident magistrate and a missionary priest.

-On May 21, the crew was picked up by ‘Matoma’, a boat of about 75' but quite crowded with other passengers.
-The first day on the Matoma, five of the crew were stricken with malaria, at some time or other.
-The Matoma arrived at Fairfax Harbor at Port Moresby on May 26th.
-Two days later, on May 28, the crew hitch a ride aboard 22nd BG B-26 from 7-Mile Drome to their Squadron at Antill Plains Airfield in Australia.
-It had been 1 month and 17 days since their combat mission on April 11, 1942.
+On May 21, 1942 the crew was picked up by MV Matoma, crowded with other passengers.
+The first day aboard the Matoma, five of the crew were stricken with malaria, at some time or other.
+On May 26, 1942 the ship arrived at Fairfax Harbor.
+Two days later, on May 28, 1942 the crew hitch a ride aboard B-26 at 7 Mile Drome and are flown back to their squadron at Antill Plains Airfield.
+The crew returns 48 days later.

 Wreckage

 "According to landowners: 'Our fathers saw the plane crash, while working in their gardens.
 The people took their things out, and then poured gasoline on the plane to burn it.
-One of them approached the site, and found the pilot., and assisted him thru the jungle and via canoe to Tufi, where they were evacuated back to base.
-Eric died in 1972.' "
+One of them approached the site, and found the pilot, and assisted him through the jungle and via canoe to Tufi, where they were evacuated back to base.
+Eric, one of the men who assisted the crew died in 1972.'
+Those were some of the memories of the crash during my visit."

 References